jywarren/image-sequencer/CONTRIBUTING.md

 The `progressObj` parameter of `draw()` is not consumed unless a custom progress bar needs to be drawn, for which this default spinner should be stopped with `progressObj.stop()` and image-sequencer is informed about the custom progress bar with `progressObj.overrideFlag = true;` following which this object can be overriden with custom progress object.

-The pixelManipulation API can draw progress bars internally using the `pace` npm package.
-The option is disabled by default but can be enabled by passing `ui: true` in the options for pixelManipulation.
-The recommended way is to use `ui: options.step.ui`.
-This will only show the progress if the ui is set to true by the user, while creating the sequencer object.

 ### Module example